Initial measurement of reactor antineutrino oscillation at SNO+: Future sensitivities

 \subsection{\alphan background}

-The dominant ground state signal of \alphan events has prompt energies below 3.5~MeV (see Fig.~\ref{fig:Eprompt}) and produce scintillation photons primarily from multiple protons scattered by the neutron on the scale of a nanosecond.
-A likelihood ratio is calculated by comparing the corrected hit times of prompt events below 3.5~MeV to PDFs of those from simulated \alphan and IBDs.
+The dominant ground state signal of \alphan events has prompt energies below 3.5~MeV (see Fig.~\ref{fig:Eprompt}) and produces scintillation photons primarily from multiple protons scattered by the neutron on the scale of a nanosecond.
+This additional smearing in the photon time profile provides a strong handle for the pulse shape discrimination of $n$'s and $\beta$'s.
+Thus, a likelihood ratio is calculated by comparing the corrected hit times of prompt events below 3.5~MeV to PDFs of those from simulated \alphan and IBDs.
 More details can be found in Ref.~\cite{CM2022}.
 A cut on this ratio at 0.0 reduces the \alphan expectation by 70\% while keeping 93\% of reactor IBDs.
-In the data, 20 out of the 45 observed coincidences survive, which fit to 8.9 reactor IBDs, 2.2 geo IBDs, and 7.2 \alphan events.
+In the data, 20 out of the 45 observed coincidences survive and fit to 8.9 reactor IBDs, 2.2 geo IBDs, and 7.2 \alphan events.

 The sensitivity of the oscillation fit is not improved with this purer preliminary sample due to the very limited signal statistics of the present dataset.
-An improved implementation of this novel event discriminator will be used to reduce the impact of the \alphan background in future measurements.
+An improved implementation of this event discriminator will be used to reduce the impact of the \alphan background in future measurements.